Course Content

 Bello Yunusa

-Yunusa is an M.S. student in sustainable food and bioenergy systems.
+Yunusa is a graduate student in sustainable food and bioenergy systems.
 Originally from Jalingo, Nigeria, he holds a Bachelor’s and Master’s of Technology in Food Science and Technology from Modibbo Adama University of Technology, Yola, Nigeria.
 His research interests explore the intersection of cutting-edge technologies and sustainable ingredient sourcing to develop alternative proteins that are both high-quality and environmentally friendly.

 Rebecca Soule profile photo